 - Dry white clothing and fabrics outside if possible.
 The ultraviolet rays from the sun will help to brighten and whiten the garment.

-- If drying with an automatic dryer, choose a lower heat and remove clothes while slightly damp and air dry.
+- If drying with an automatic dryer, choose a lower heat setting and remove clothes while slightly damp and air dry.
 Excessive heat can cause stains and residual soil to yellow.

 - Check iron settings and avoid heat that is too high.
 Clothes can scorch and that is very difficult to remove.